 Update: December 2019

-I have been with Guru for 1 year (11 months), and I am glad to report that I am still a happy customer.
+I have been with Guru for almost 1 year now, and I am glad to report that I am still a happy customer.
 The support is still great and I have had no major issues or downtime to speak of.

 The only complaint I have is that their R1soft backup solution has been broken since day 1.
 While the backups themselves seem to be working fine, it has not been possible to restore databases myself.